mutluyuk/machinemetrics/machinemetrics.md

 Researchers also use of classification and regression models to ascertain risk categories and predict allergic reaction severity.
 While classification assists in grouping individuals as either high-risk or not, regression quantifies the anticipated intensity of their reactions.

-Starting with Alex's personal exploration into his garlic allergy, mirroring the steps of machine learning, the scope expanded into a wider research project.
+Starting with Alex's personal exploration into his garlic allergy, mirroring the steps of statistical and machine learning, the scope expanded into a wider research project.
 This broader study harnessed statistical learning methodologies, using samples to gauge the prevalence of such allergies in the community.
 Both machine and statistical learning techniques can be instrumental in addressing varied research questions, demonstrating the multifaceted nature of learning from data.

 In general, there are four different starting points and approaches to Machine Learning Theory.
 Bias- variance trade-off approach, Vapnik-Chervonenkis theory, Computational Complexity of Machine Learning, and Bayesian Learning.
 In this book, we will focus on bias-variance trade-off approach.
 This approach focuses on understanding and balancing the trade-off between bias (error from erroneous assumptions in the learning algorithm) and variance (error from sensitivity to small fluctuations in the training set).
 Optimizing this trade-off is crucial for developing effective machine learning models.